You ASKED, We ANSWERED!

 What is the counselor to camper ratio at Oak Tree Camps?

 Safety is our number one priority at all times, and we are extremely mindful of the weather.
 Camp directors receive alerts via phone if lightning is detected within 20 miles of their location.
 When lightning is detected within 10 miles of our current location, outdoor activities are brought into the pavilion.
 In the event of server weather such as tornado warning or flash flood, we are a short walk from an indoor facility to take shelter at the Stone Mountain Park Police and Fire Dept.

 How do I register for Oak Tree Camps?

 It’s easy to register online.
 Simply click on the registration link in the menu.
 Since all of our summer programs have limited enrollment, we encourage you to register early since we fill up quickly.

 Should my camper enroll in multiple weeks of camp?

 Yes!
-Oak Tree has a wide variety of camps for every interest and our average camper enrolls in 4 weeks of camp each summer.
+Oak Tree has a wide variety of activities so our campers never get bored with the same thing and our average camper enrolls in 4 weeks of camp each summer.

 Do I receive a confirmation when I register?